 here and there with coyote brush, keeps a mostly level pace as it wanders

 through grassland.
-On an August hike I watched some tiny birds nibbling
+On an August hike I watched some goldfinches nibbling

-on thistle seed pods, distributing clouds of thistle fluff to the wind.
+on thistle seed pods, distributing clouds of fluff to the wind.

 At 2.14 miles, a trail to the right heads to a pullout on Regnart Road.

 Although a lot of the grassland in this

 preserve (as well as through the bay area) has been invaded by yellow

 star thistle, a non-native plant, the grass on this rolling hill is still